 This course is designed to provide a foundation of both theoretical and applied mathematics.
-The course content includes four strands factoring, expressions, and polynomial
+The course content includes four strands:

-Algebra and Number: operations on powers with integral exponents, multiplication of polynomial

-2) Relations and Functions: linear relations including slope, equations of lines, solving systems of linear equations, function analysis.

-- 3) Relationships among data, graphs and situations. - 4) Financial Literacy: gross and net pay.
+- Algebra and Number: operations on powers with integral exponents, multiplication of polynomial expressions, and polynomial factoring, - 2) Relations and Functions: linear relations including slope, equations of lines, solving systems of linear equations, function analysis. - 3) Relationships among data, graphs and situations. - 4) Financial Literacy: gross and net pay.